vhorb/vhorb.github.io/README.md

 **QMO Contributor - Softserve**
 **April 2019 - July 2019**

-QMO is an internal office which collect all QA engineers around company
+QMO is an internal office which joins all QA engineers around the company.
-- Participate in development of Docker course
+- Participate in the development of Docker course
 - Participate in interviews for new QA
-- Participate in code review and audit of QA process in different projects
+- Participate in code review and an audit of QA process in different projects
-- Play mentor role
+- Act as a mentor

 **Senior QA engineer (Security network project) - SoftServe**
 **July 2017 - May 2019**